 - Nominate and elect the committee members and alternates.
-Appointment is not an option. - Nominate individuals to be committee members and alternates who will represent the association's social, geographic, and ethnic makeup.
+Appointment is not an option. - Nominate committee members and alternates who will represent the PTA's social, geographic, and ethnic makeup.
 The PTA's future is determined by the leadership qualities and people skills of the individuals selected by the Nominating Committee.